elliotlarson/dev-notes/books/the_lean_startup.md

 "Customers don't care how much time something takes to build.
 They only care if it serves their needs." p.109

+"... cohort based reports are the gold standard of learning metrics..." p.144

+"... the more money, time, and creative energy that has been sunk into an idea, the harder it is to pivot." p.153

+"... the runway that [a] startup has left [is]: the amount of remaining time in which a startup must either achieve lift-off or fail.
+This is usually defined as the remaining cash in the bank divided by the monthly burn rate..." p.160

 ## Notes